ChijinZ/security_advisories/libucl-230f197/readme.md

 # Assert failure in ucl_msgpack_insert_object (ucl_msgpack.c:845)

-There is a undefined-behavior vulnerability in libucl (git repository: https://github.com/vstakhov/libucl, Latest commit 230f197 on Jul 1, 2020).
+git repository: https://github.com/vstakhov/libucl, Latest commit 230f197 on Jul 1, 2020.

 When a malicious testcase is input into test driver, the program exits due to assert failure. gdb message as bellow: